8483/finance/topics/options.md

+# Facts

+-   Derivatives i.e. instruments based on an underlying stock.
+-   Can only be bought or sold during regular trading hours, unlike stocks which can be traded before or after those hours.
-Options are derivatives.
-They expire every 3rd Friday of each month.
+-   Expire every 3rd Friday of each month.

 ## Types